NExON-Bayes: A Bayesian approach to network estimation informed by ordinal covariates

 \subsection{Simulated Data}

 We use simulation studies to assess the performance of NExON-Bayes by analyzing how well it can recover the true precision matrix from which simulated data is generated.
-For this setting, we consider an ordinal covariate taking values $a\in \mathcal{A} = \{1,2,3, 4\}$.
-We correspondingly generate $|\mathcal{A}| = 4$ precision matrices, each with $P = 100$ nodes, from which we sample normally distributed data according to Equation~\eqref{eq:normal_dist}, where the number of observations for each dataset is $N = 150$.
+In the main scenario that we consider, linear relations are simulated between probit edge inclusion probabilities and ordinal covariates taking values $a\in \mathcal{A} = \{1,2,3, 4\}$.
+We correspondingly generate four precision matrices, each with $P = 100$ nodes, \labelms{1.6}from which we sample normally distributed data according to Equation~\eqref{eq:normal_dist}, where the number of observations for each dataset is $N_a = 150$.
 To start, network $(1)$ is simulated as scale-free, with $100$ edges ($|E| = P$) and thus a sparsity of $0.02$. `Scale-free' refers to a graph that has a degree distribution that follows a power law, which leads to few nodes having several connected edges (hubs) and most nodes having very few connected edges.
 This trait emulates generic biological networks, which are often scale-free \citep{barabasi2003scale}.
 The other networks are then created by altering the entries of this first network.
-Specifically, the zero-valued partial correlations corresponding to $50$ edges that are not present in this network $( 1)$ are simulated to linearly increase with the value of the covariate $a$.
-Similarly, the non-zero valued partial correlations corresponding to $50$ edges that are present in this network $(1)$ are simulated to linearly diminish to zero, such that they are not present in network $(4)$.
-The remaining $50$ edges present in network $(1)$ are present in all four networks, with unchanged partial correlation values.
-We call edges with increasing partial correlation ``appearing'' edges and those with decreasing partial correlation ``disappearing'' edges.
+Specifically, the zero-valued partial correlations corresponding to $50$ edges that are not present in network $( 1)$ are simulated to linearly increase with the value of the covariate $a$.
+Similarly, the non-zero valued partial correlations corresponding to $50$ edges that are present in network $(1)$ are simulated to linearly diminish to zero, such that they are not present ($\rho_{ij} = 0$) in network $(4)$.
+The remaining $50$ edges present in network $(1)$ are present in all four networks, with unchanged partial correlations.
+We call edges with increasing partial correlation `appearing' edges and those with decreasing partial correlation `disappearing' edges.

 Simulating precision matrices in this way gives rise to an interesting artefact: appearing and disappearing edges have smaller precision matrix entries in networks $(2)$ and $(3)$ and are thus more difficult to uncover.
-These networks are shown schematically in Figure S1 and Section 2.1 of the Supplementary Material which also provides further details of the data generation algorithm.
+A more detailed description of how these networks are generated can be found in Supplementary Material 2.1 and seen schematically in Supplementary Figure S1.